easybuilders/easybuild-tutorial/docs/01_introduction/README.md

 * stand-alone, as a separate installation on top of one or more other installations;
 * as a part of a bundle of extensions that collectively form a separate installation;
-* or as an *extension* to a specific installation to yield a "batteries included" type of installation (for examples by adding a bunch of Python packages from PyPI into a Python installation);
+* or as an actual *extension* to a specific installation to yield a "batteries included" type of installation (for examples by adding a bunch of Python packages from PyPI into a Python installation);